scionproto/scion/doc/ControlPlanePKI.md

 ## Establishing and Modifying Trust Anchors

-All nodes must be pre-loaded with at least the TRC of their own ISD, and they must be able to obtain other trust anchors in an authenticated fashion.
+All nodes must be pre-loaded with at least the TRC of their own ISD, and they must be able to obtain other trust anchors in an authenticated fashion (as described below).
 Initially, trust anchors are all fresh (i.e., version 1) TRCs.
 A fresh TRC must respect the following conditions to be added to a trust store:

 - No TRC with the same `ISD` identifier must be in the trust store.
 - The `TRCVersion` field must be equal to 1.
 - The `NotAfter` validity field must be greater than the `NotBefore` field.
 - The TRC must be signed by all keys listed in it.
-- All principal ASes with the `Voting` attribute must also have the `Core` attribute.
+- All primary ASes with the `Voting` attribute must also have the `Core` attribute.
 - Voting ASes must have both offline and online keys.

 A numbering authority will coordinate the attribution of identifiers to ISDs globally.
 It is likely,